Critical set for surface diffeomorphisms revisited: Preliminaries about dominated splitting

 \section{Preliminaries about dominated splitting}

-This notion was first introduced independently by Ma\~n\'e, Liao, and Pliss, as a first step in the attempt to prove that structurally stable systems satisfy a hyperbolic condition on the tangent map.
-Simple examples of invariant sets exhibiting dominated splitting that are not hyperbolic splitting for surface diffeomorphisms, are normally hyperbolic periodic arcs, normally hyperbolic closed invariant curves with dynamics conjugate to irrational rotations and homoclinic classes associated to non-hyperbolic periodic points.
+This notion was introduced independently by Ma\~n\'e, Liao, and Pliss,as a first step toward proving the stability conjecture: that structurally stable systems are hyperbolic.
+Simple examples of invariant sets of surface diffeomorphisms that exhibit a dominated splitting but are not hyperbolic include: normally hyperbolic periodic arcs; normally hyperbolic closed invariant curves on which the dynamics is conjugate to an irrational rotation; and homoclinic classes associated with non-hyperbolic periodic points.
 In \cite{PS2} a general description of the limit set was provided under the assumption of dominated splitting.

-Observe that if an invariant set has dominated splitting $E\oplus F$ and the dynamic restricted to the invariant set is dissipative, it follows that the subbundle $E$ is uniformly contracted.
-Given that the results about dominated splitting that are needed in the present paper is for dissipative diffeomorphisms, we focus on dominated splitting of the form $E^s\oplus F$.
+If $f_{|\Lambda}$ is dissipative and admits a dominated splitting $E \oplus F$ then $E$ is uniformly contracted by $Df$.
+Since the present paper deals with dissipative diffeomorphisms, we will write dominated splittings in the form $E^s \oplus F$, with $E^s$ uniformly contracted.